 - Modern learning environments and links between pedagogy, student achievement and school design;

-- Alternative procurement methodologies that optimise whole of life cost;
+- Alternative procurement methodologies that optimise whole of life cost; and

 Exemplary facilities and good practice in educational facilities investment